siddharth0820/movement-behavior-analysis/README.md

 This project implements:

-- Image based QR code tracking to reconstruct movement paths
+- Image based QR code tracking to reconstruct paths
-- Synthetic simulation of grid based movement
+- Synthetic simulation of grid based navigation strategies
-- Evaluation using metrics such as efficiency, good moves, and entropy
+- Evaluation using metrics such as efficiency, and entropy

 ## Files

 - image_tracking_pipeline.py → processes image data and extracts paths
-- synthetic_simulation.py → generates and analyzes simulated movement
+- synthetic_simulation.py → generates and analyzes simulated strategies